 Sights along the way:

-For those that are interested in checking out the historic sights of the Ohio & Erie canal along the way or bicycling along the towpath, an extensive site details history of the towpath, its lock ruins and coordinates of their locations.
+For those that are interested in checking out the historic sights of the Ohio & Erie canal along the way or bicycling along the towpath, good information is available at Summit Metro Parks and Ohio And Erie Canalway.

 Scout this portion of the river prior to running it.
 Take out points are limited in the 0.3 mile distance between the I-80 bridge and the I-271 bridge since the river appears to have been channelized and the banks are steep.
 The best scouting approach is walking about 0.1 mile up the tow path trail from the take-out point at Boston.
 The bridge is within sight of the Boston take-out point.